BMI Calculator

 If you have experienced significant weight gain or loss, measuring your BMI can help determine if these changes are impacting your health.

-- Underestimate body fat in older adults or people with low muscle mass
+- Older adults or people with low muscle mass (may underestimate body fat)

-- Overestimate body fat in athletes or people with high muscle mass
+- Athletes or people with high muscle mass (may overestimate body fat)

 Despite these limitations, BMI is a relatively easy and non-invasive way to screen for weight categories that may lead to health problems.
-For a more accurate assessment of your health, it is recommended to consult with a healthcare provider who can perform additional tests.
+For a more accurate assessment, consult with a healthcare provider who can perform additional tests.